petzi53/coinsR/README.md

+# coinsR

-## Use Context Objects in Spans (COinS) to generate bilbiographic metadata for your website
+Generate bilbiographic metadata for your website using COinS (Context Object in Spans).